 The medical review process begins when the DMV receives a report stating that a driver may be unsafe for medical reasons.
 A physician, optometrist/ophthalmologist, law enforcement officer, driving rehabilitation specialist, etc., or family member may file this report.
 If the DMV deems the report credible (family member reports may not trigger the review process in all cases), the driver will receive a letter from the DMV on official letterhead with ORDER OF SUSPENSION printed near the top of the page.
 The letter states three things:

-2) the driver must undergo an assessment of his or her driving abilities
+2) The driver must undergo an assessment of his or her driving abilities or surrender his or her license

-3) if steps are completed before a certain date, the driver can be issued a 3W restricted license in order to participate in a driving assessment
+3) If the necessary steps are not completed before a certain date, the driver can be issued a 3W restricted license in order to participate in a driving assessment

 In the best case scenario, a driver receives the DMV letter and schedules a driving assessment with a Certified Driver Rehabilitation Specialist (CDRS) as soon as possible.
 If the appointment is completed and the CDRS sends a favorable report to the DMV before the suspension date, the DMV may lift the license suspension.
-If processing times delay the DMV determination beyond the suspension date, the driver’s privileges may still be temporarily suspended while the review process is being completed.
+If the DMV determination cannot be made before the suspension date, the driver’s privileges may still be temporarily suspended while the review process is being completed.

 3W Restricted License

-In many cases, a driver is unable to complete the necessary steps before the suspension date due to schedule conflicts, appointment availability, inability to pay for services, etc. Regardless of the reason, the driver’s license will be suspended.
+In most cases, the necessary steps cannot be completed before the suspension date and the driver’s license will be suspended.
+In some cases, the driver may not even receive this letter until after the suspension date.
 If he/she ignores the suspension and drives without a valid license, he/she will be subject to state and/or local laws as would any driver without a valid license.
 In order to reinstate driving privileges, a driver must complete a behind-the-wheel assessment; however, it cannot be conducted unless the driver has a valid license.
 The 3W restricted license allows a driver to legally operate a motor vehicle for the purpose of a behind-the-wheel assessment and/or training with a CDRS.

-The driver will receive a temporary paper license showing the restriction; a permanent license will be mailed later.
+The driver will receive a temporary paper license showing the restriction; a permanent license will be mailed later; usually within 7-10 days.
 The temporary paper license is sufficient to participate in the behind-the-wheel assessment.
 Note: On both the temporary paper license and the license card, the 3W restriction appears as restriction 9.
 The details of the restriction state: drive only under the supervision of rehab services.
 This license is not valid for independent driving.

 After the Assessment